QuantEcon/lecture-python.myst/_sources/intro.md

   name: python3
 ---

-# Quantitative Economics with Python
+# Intermediate Quantitative Economics with Python

 This website presents a set of lectures on quantitative economic modeling, designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](https://johnstachurski.net/).

-For an overview of the series, see [this page](https://quantecon.org/python-lectures/)

 ```{tableofcontents}
 ```